 - Anemia

 For many individuals, the pain and fatigue alone are enough to prevent them from working on a regular basis, even if the more severe symptoms are not present.
 But the wide variety of symptoms that lupus can present means it is difficult for doctors to diagnose.
-The SSA needs to know that you have a valid diagnosis from a doctor, and they will want additional information as well—such as documentation that other possible causes of your symptoms were ruled out.
-We can help you provide this both by pulling the right documents from your existing medical history, and also by getting you a doctor opinion that clearly states which other causes were ruled out and why.
+The SSA needs to know that you have a valid diagnosis from a doctor, and they will want additional information as well, such as documentation that other possible causes of your symptoms were ruled out.

 Just having a valid lupus diagnosis does not mean you qualify for SSDI benefits.
 You have to prove that your particular case of lupus is so severe that you cannot work a full-time, steady job.
 The SSA needs evidence to prove this, because not all lupus cases are this severe.
+Examples of proof you can provide include:

 - Documentation of severe symptoms